stratapp/stratapp-website/_blog/strategy-apps-how-to-add-value-to-every-employee-at-every-level-every-day-1.md

 feature_image: ''

 ---
+We're not the first to conclude that static documents kill strategy execution.
+However, we are the world's first app to bring strategy execution alive for every employee.

 To do that, we have to add value to every employee, at every level, every day.
 Without adding more distractions and noise - check it out, you'll love it.